AndreiPashkin/python-tempo/docs/source/installation.rst

 Django-REST-Framework
 =====================
 Perform steps for Python or PostgreSQL.
-Perform steps for PostgreSQL.